ragardner/tktrees/DOCUMENTATION.md

 Edit -> Clear all tagged IDs cannot be undone.

+#### Delete IDs using list

+Edit -> Delete IDs using list.
+One column of IDs.
+Empty cells are ignored.

+Load a file, paste from the clipboard, or type in the mini table.
+The four delete buttons match the tree multi-select delete options.
+Current-hierarchy deletes use the hierarchy you are viewing.
+After a delete, the status line says how many of the listed IDs were deleted, for example `5/10 ids deleted`.

 #### Replace using mapping

 Edit -> Replace using mapping.
 Two columns: find (not case sensitive) and replace with.
 It runs on the whole sheet.